-Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max compared
+Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max: Which should you buy?

 - 13 Pro Max: 6.7-inches

-The iPhone 13 mini has the smallest display at 5.4-inches, but it's not too small at all we discovered last year when reviewing the iPhone 12 mini so don't let that put you off.
-It features a resolution of 2340 x 1080 pixels, 476ppi, which makes it the sharpest display of the four models.
+The iPhone 13 mini has the smallest display at 5.4-inches, but it's not too small at all so don't let that put you off.
+It features a resolution of 2340 x 1080 pixels, 476ppi, which makes it the sharpest display of the four models and it's a brilliant display too.

 The iPhone 13 and iPhone 13 Pro are both 6.1-inches with resolutions of 2532 x 1170 pixels, 460ppi, and the iPhone 13 Pro Max is the largest at 6.7-inches with a resolution of 2778 x 1284 pixels, 458ppi.